The Ardells: Steve Miller's band

 Later, at the end of the 62-63 school year, Steve left Madison and came down to Chicago.
-There, Steve (vocals, guitar, bass) was accompanied by Boz Scaggs (rhythm guitar, vocals), Micheal Krusing (lead guitar, bass), Denny Berg (vocals, guitar, bass), Ron Boyer (drums), Ben Sidran (keyboards).
+There, Steve (vocals, guitar, bass) was accompanied by Boz Scaggs (rhythm guitar, vocals), Michael Krusing (lead guitar, bass), Denny Berg (vocals, guitar, bass), Ron Boyer (drums), Ben Sidran (keyboards).
 The group performed at local clubs in Chicago's Old Town and burgeoning blues scene through 1965 and covered a variety of song styles from the 1950s and 1960s, including Texas blues, rhythm & blues and solid rock 'n' roll.
 Three part vocal harmony by Miller, Scaggs and Berg was their trademark.
 With Scaggs, Miller went on to form the Steve Miller Band, which Sidran was occasionally a part of.

-After two albums, Scaggs went on to have a successful solo career and is still touring today.Sidran eventually settled down in Madison, becoming a professor at the University of Wisconsin–Madison.
+After two albums, Scaggs went on to have a successful solo career and is still touring today.
+Sidran eventually settled down in Madison, becoming a professor at the University of Wisconsin–Madison.
 He is also well regarded as a prominent music historian and has recorded numerous solo albums.
 Micheal Krusing settled down to have a family and Ron Boyer runs The Village Green bar and tavern in Middleton, WI along with his wife and children..

-Florida Band
+Florida band

 The Ardells was a band from West Palm Beach, Florida that had been together since 1959: Bill Ande, Tom Condra, Vic Gray, and Dave Hieronymus.
 They were originally The R-Dells (aka Ardells).
 In 1964, their manager —Bob Yorey— changed their name to The American Beetles as a joke, and they toured in South America, then changed names again to The Razor's Edge in 1966 and had a hit with "Let's Call It a Day Girl" on Pow!
 Records.

-Pennsylvania Band

-"The Ardells" was another band from Chester, Pennsylvania formed in the early 1960s by members Dave Hentosh and Sal Cardile.
-An instrumental recording by the band, "Stronger Than Dirt", appears on the garage band compilation album titled "Tougher Than Stains" and has received limited airplay on a few retro radio stations playing garage band music.